-Unit requirements
+Unit Requirements

-A minimum of 20 semester units of upper-division and graduate courses in the student's area of specialization, as determined in conference with the graduate adviser.
-For the 20-unit minimum, at least 8 units must be in 200-series courses in two or more departments.
-No more than 14 units of the 20-unit minimum can be in a single department.
-Relevant language work beyond the three-year minimum requirement is encouraged and may be included among the program units.
-The graduate proseminar, Asian Studies 201, is required for two semesters; however, the units do not count toward the 20-unit minimum.
+A minimum of 20 semester units (typically five courses) in the student's area of specialization, as determined in conference with the graduate adviser.
+All courses must be taken for a letter grade.

+- For the 20-unit minimum, at least 8 units must be in 200-series (graduate level) courses in two or more departments.
+The rest of the units may come from undergraduate upper division courses, or more graduate level courses. - No more than 14 units of the 20-unit minimum can come from a single department. - Relevant language work beyond the three-year minimum requirement is encouraged and may be included among the program units upon approval of head graduate adviser. - The graduate proseminar, Asian Studies 201, is required for two semesters; however, the units do not count toward the 20-unit minimum.